jelhub/scimgateway/README.md

 [ENHANCEMENT]

 - New plugin-azure-ad.js for Azure AD user provisioning including Azure license management e.g. Office 365
-- Including latest versions of module dependencies
+- Includes latest versions of module dependencies
-- Module hdb (for SapHana) and saml is not included by default anymore and have to be manually installed if needed.
+- Module hdb (for SapHana) and saml is not included by default anymore and therefore have to be manually installed if needed.

 **[UPGRADE]**
-Method `getGroupMembers` needs to be updated for all custom plugins
+Method `getGroupMembers` must be updated for all custom plugins

 Replace: